 The end of the millennium saw two significant developments.
 In 1999, the circuit acquired the fairgrounds themselves, renaming them as Richmond Raceway Complex.
 The sprawling, 1,000-acre, multi-purpose facility has six permanent buildings with more than 160,000-square feet of exhibition and meeting space.
 In addition, the Complex has three outdoor areas that can host anything from a small corporate picnic to a large outdoor festival.
 The Horticulture Garden is a beautifully landscaped indoor/outdoor facility that can accommodate up to 1,000 people for corporate receptions and weddings.
 The facility has an amphitheatre with fixed seating that accommodates 6,000 people, as well as a 1,000-seat covered dirt arena.

-Later that year the whole facility was acquired by the International Speedway Corporation, who have continued to invest in the circuit.
+Later that year the whole facility was acquired by the International Speedway Corporation (now wholly owned by NASCAR), who have continued to invest in the circuit.
 Spectator capacity has seen steady development, with seating now able to cater for just under 100,000.
 Other developments include the 2010 debut of a new high-tech timing and scoring tower.
 The cap features four high definition LED screens that measure 38-feet wide by 24-feet high.
 The screens broadcast live race action and pre-produced video and graphics, while the main pylon shows the race running order and has the ability to rotate through the entire field.